 Volvo 8.1 GIC DP, OCEANX, JOYSTICK, FWC, 400-hp

-The optional hardtop adds a lot of utility to the Cruisers 350 Express and when she’s buttoned up with cruising canvas you have a three-seasons boat.
+The optional hardtop adds a lot of utility to the Cruisers Yachts 350 Express and when she’s buttoned up with cruising canvas one has a three-seasons boat.
 We find fall is often the best time of the year to go boating in the Northeast U.S.

-One of the secrets of Cruiser Yachts’ success is that it has long recognized that every boat owner uses his boat differently – i.e., has a slightly different “mission” – for the boat.
-Cruisers Yachts has recognized that phenomenon and offers standard boats for day cruising and entertaining, then put on the options list lots of amenities and some necessities for longer cruising.
-So, the mission of the Cruisers Yachts 350 Express – the builder's second smallest boat – is easing boaters from its 310 and from sportboats into a larger yacht, with greater entertaining and cruising potential.
+One of the secrets of Cruiser Yachts’ success is that it has long recognized that every boat owner uses his boat differently – i.e., has a slightly different.
+Cruisers Yachts has recognized that phenomenon and offers standard boats for day cruising and entertaining, then puts on the options list lots of amenities and some necessities for longer cruising.

-Having said all of this, the one mission that almost every owner has is entertaining.
-It is here that the Cruisers Yachts' models generally excel, and the 350 is no exception.
+Having said all of this, the one goal that almost every owner has is entertaining.
+It is here that the Cruisers Yachts' models generally excel, and the 350 Express is no exception.

 Some operators might try to bring the bow down before reaching 20 mph with the tabs, or even bring the outdrive trims up.
 That would be a mistake.
-If you try to "artificially" lower the bow, you won't get any performance benefit, and in fact you'll even start losing speed.
+If one tries to "artificially" lower the bow, they won't get any performance benefit, and in fact they'll even start losing speed.
 Bring the tabs up, and leave the drives down and it's a much more solid feeling ride.
-I reached 20 mph in about 10 seconds and then the boat settled down into its proper cruising attitude.
+I reached 20 mph in about 10 seconds and then the boat settled down into her proper cruising attitude.

 One High Standard

 In our tests of other Cruisers Yachts we have mentioned that the builder uses the same equipment and materials for all of the boats in its line.
-That is to say the same high-quality steering wheel that goes on the 60 also goes on the 350.
+That is to say the same high-quality steering wheel that goes on the 380 Express, for example, also goes on the 350 Express.
 The company does this for two reasons: First, it reduces its inventory and parts numbers; second, it helps assure that the same quality that goes into the big boats goes into its smaller ones.